linux4sam/egt/docs/src/eclipse.md

 Password for root changed by root
 @endcode

-Type below commands to configure Ethernet interface and make sure host machine and target board are connected.
+Type the below commands to configure the Ethernet interface and to make sure the host machine and target board are connected.

 @code{.sh}
 # ifconfig eth0 192.168.1.12 up
 @endcode

-First step is to create a new run configuration.
+The first step is to create a new run configuration.
 Right click your EGT project and click on Run As->Run Configurations...

 @imageSize{eclipse_run_as.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_run_as.png "Run as"
 @image latex eclipse/eclipse_run_as.png "Run as"

-Double click on "C/C++ Remote Application" to create a Run configurations for a target board.
+Double click on "C/C++ Remote Application" to create a Run configuration for the target board.

 @imageSize{eclipse_run_create_new.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_run_create_new.png "New launch configuration"
 @image latex eclipse/eclipse_run_create_new.png "New launch configuration"

-To setup a ssh connection with the target, click “New” under connection. select SSH and click on Okay.
+To setup an ssh connection with the target, click “New” under connection and select SSH and click on Okay.

 @imageSize{eclipse_run_ssh_conn.png,max-width:90%;height:auto;}
 @image html eclipse/eclipse_run_ssh_conn.png "SSH connection setup"
 @image latex eclipse/eclipse_run_ssh_conn.png "SSH connection setup"

-In New Connection window, Set the below details and click Finish.
+In the New Connection window, set the below details and click Finish.

 1. Connection Name: Remote Host
 2. Host: IP Address of a target board.